nuxt-community/auth-module/docs/content/en/guide/scheme.md

 ```

 ## Creating your own scheme

+<alert type="warning">As v5 still in development, there may be breaking changes to this feature.</alert>

 Sometimes the included schemes doesn't match your requirements.
 Creating your own scheme will provide
 flexibility you need.
 You can create a new scheme from scratch or extend an existing scheme.